 Below is the kit I am was using in 2015.
 Three cameras (One OM-D, two PEN) fit in my small ONA Bowery bag, all with lenses and there is still room for two extra lenses.
 So usually I am walking around with three cameras and 5 lenses – all fitting in the bag you see below.
 Try that with a DSLR.
 My favorite lens is the M.Zuiko 75mm lens.
 It’s incredibly sharp even wide open and it’s perfect for great portraits (and cat pictures, he he).
 But all the other Olympus M.Zuiko prime lenses are great also and highly recommended.

 The ONA Bowery Leica Edition Leather Bag is my everyday camera bag.
-It fits my Fuji X-T10 with the XF23mm F1.4 lens and the Sony A7R II with the Sony Zeiss 55mm F1.8 lens.
+It fits my Leica Q as well as the Olympus OM-D E-M10 Mark II with two lenses.
 It doesn’t look like a camera bag and it can also be used as a fashion statement ;).

 The M.Zuiko 8mm F1.8 Fisheye PRO costs about 1000 bucks (July 2015), not cheap for a fisheye lens but well worth it.
 It has a large aperature of F1.8, a minimum focus distance of 2.5 cm from the front element and has a nice bokeh – it’s possible to create some unique results thanks to these specs.
 I wrote a review of the lens that you can read on this homepage.

 The Panasonic Leica 25 mm F1.4 has a very creamy bokeh and is very sharp already at it’s largest aperture, most of the time I use it F1.4.
 You can create a very special look with this lens that is hard to describe.
 Besides the M.Zuiko 75mm lens this is lens use the most for sure.